BlackBerry goes back to basics in quest to recover customers

 Code named Jakarta, the device will go on sale in April in Indonesia, where BlackBerry's BBM messaging service is proving very popular, said John Chen, who took over as the group's chief executive late last year.

-BlackBerry, once a must-have device for every business executive and government official because of its pioneering secure email service, has hemorrhaged market share to Apple Inc's iPhone and rival devices running on Google Inc's Android software.
+BlackBerry, once a must-have device for every business executive and government official because of its pioneering secure email service, has haemorrhaged market share to Apple Inc's (AAPL.O) iPhone and rival devices running on Google Inc's (GOOG.O) Android software.

 BACK TO THE FUTURE